 - 2.1 The robot must have at least one leg.
 There is no limit to maximum number of legs used.
 The maximum length and maximum width of the robot is restricted to a 1m x 1m square area in the starting zone.
 There is no height restriction on the robot.
 There is no restriction on the dimension and geometry of the robot once it started each race attempt (ie: once any part of the robot crosses the starting line.) - 2.2 The robots must be completely autonomous.
 It should contain both the controller and power units.
-The robot must not weigh more than 10 kg. - 2.3 Radio frequency (RF) control is strictly prohibited in the robot design except for start/stop operation of the robot (i.e., remote push button to start and stop the operation of the robot.) - 2.4 The limbs of the robot must include some means of controlled motion to realise the walking, running, and/or hopping action for the robot.
-The following are some examples NOT considered as a legged robot: - Rotating wheel with spokes or any other structure sticking out radially to represent 'feet'. - Traction belt with studs. - Robot, with feet or any floor contact point, mounted with motion-assisted roller wheel(s) is strictly prohibited
+The robot must not weigh more than 10 kg. - 2.3 Radio-frequency (RF) control is strictly prohibited in the robot design except for start/stop operation of the robot (i.e., remote push button to start and stop the operation of the robot.) - 2.4 Each leg of the robot must consist of minimum two limb segments and demonstrate relative motion between the limbs to realise a walking motion. - 2.5 The limbs of the robot must include some means of controlled motion to realise the walking, running, and/or hopping action for the robot.
+The following are some examples NOT considered as a legged robot: - Rotating wheel with spokes or any other structure sticking out radially to represent 'feet'. - Traction belt with studs or roller chain with 'feet' mounted in any orientation. - Robot, with feet or any floor contact point, mounted with motion-assisted roller wheel(s) is strictly prohibited - 2.6 Locus for every feet of the robot cannot be higher than its associated pivoting joint.